Lauren Esposito

-Lauren Esposito is the assistant curator and Schlinger chair of Arachnology at the California Academy of Sciences.
+Lauren Esposito is the former assistant curator and Schlinger chair of Arachnology at the California Academy of Sciences.
 She is the co-founder of the network 500 Queer Scientists.

 Early life and education

 Esposito was born and raised in El Paso, Texas.
 She kept a collection of insects in egg cartons, and her first grade science project looked at the Mendelian genetics of pigeon colours.
 Esposito earned her bachelor's degree in biology at the University of Texas at El Paso in 2003.
 She became interested in scorpions during a National Science Foundation placement at the American Museum of Natural History.
 She moved to New York for her graduate studies.
 She completed her PhD at the CUNY Graduate Center and the American Museum of Natural History (Scorpion Systematics Research Lab) in 2011.
 Her dissertation, "Systematics and Biogeography of the New World Scorpion Genus Centruroides Marx, 1890", considered Buthidae scorpions.